Jacki Weaver: Personal life

 Weaver had a relationship of many years with Richard Wherrett, director of the Sydney Theatre Company.
 She was married to David Price from 1966 to 1970.
 She had a son in 1970 with her partner at the time, John Walters.

 She married Max Hensser in 1975.
 She lived with Phil Davis, a former Sydney crime reporter, Canberra Press Secretary, and executive producer for Mike Willesee, for five years until 1981.
 She married radio and television presenter Derryn Hinch in 1983.
 She and Hinch renewed their vows before divorcing in 1998.

-She is married to actor Sean Taylor.
+She is currently married to actor Sean Taylor.